5 Amazing Facts About Choosing Printing Paper

 Semi-gloss paper is another type of paper finish that you can use, and it stays matte and glossy.
 It has texture and glare with more colors.
 The more gloss you have in the paper finish, the better shine you can find in the paper.

 Also, it works with better colors and more vibrant images.
 It is better for big graphics, while the matte finish would work for black-and-white prints, too.
-Also, you can use it to have a more flat feel for your paper.
+Also, you can use it to give your paper a flatter feel.

 Final Thoughts